-1. Did your medical school offer elective courses to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
+1. Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
 3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
 2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
 1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
 0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
-In the e 3rd year (Phase 3a) there is a 6 week elective course offered by Dr Honey Smith named heal 2.
-Does your medical school curriculum address the relationship between extreme temperature health risks and climate change, as well as the socioeconomic/racial disparities in extreme heat exposure?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.

-In the 3rd year (Phase 3a) there is a 6 week elective course offered by Dr Honey Smith named "Greener Practice" in which students learn about the impact of healthcare on the environment and promote greener practice within GP surgeries in and around Sheffield.
-This was offered to the previous and current year medical students.
+University of Sheffield offers a 6-week elective course in 3rd year (Phase 3a) "Greener Practice" in which students learn about the impact of healthcare on the environment and promote greener practice within GP surgeries in and around Sheffield (Dr Honey).
+The social accountability SSC offers projects that are examples of sustainable healthcare practice such as, projects related to social prescriptions or projects that promote health fitness and wellbeing within the community specifically King Edwards sustainability, Heeley city farm, Whirlow hall farm and Lane End Farm (Dr Thompson).